 Piece of life

-A recipe of brioche from Christophe Michalak is for sure a good start, but “without eggs and butter” it gets intriguing.
-Let me to tell you something immediately…. it’s magic !
+A brioche recipe from Christophe Michalak is a good start, but « without eggs and butter, » it gets intriguing.
+Let me tell you something immediately…. it’s magic!

-For the record, I came across this recipe because of a fridge problem… At the start of the pandemic our fridge broke.
-Imagine : shops closed, handymans overwhelmed and my fridge freezing everything, cooking had become a real headache !
+For the record, I came across this recipe because of a fridge problem… At the start of the pandemic, our fridge broke.
+Imagine: shops closed, handymans overwhelmed and my fridge freezing everything, cooking had become a real headache!
 And the kids [100% of the time at home] wanted a brioche, but I didn’t have any butter and only 2 frozen eggs [damn fridge], so I thought I’d look for a vegan recipe.
-And that’s how I found this recipe, on Mercotte’s website [PS: the recipe is not actually vegan since there is milk, but you can use plant-based milk instead, works out great !].
+And that’s how I found this recipe on Mercotte’s website [PS: the recipe is not vegan since there is milk, but you can use plant-based milk instead, it works out great !].

 About the brioche